 Like most things in Hong Kong, the process is fairly simple.
 You download an online form and post it with a cheque.
 You can even request for the documents to be sent to your new address offshore.
 The only catch is it can take anywhere between 60 to 90 days.

-2. Choose A Shipping Company And Fix A Date
+2. Choose A Relocation Service And Fix A Date

 I have spent a lot of time collecting little knick-knacks and investing in some beautiful furniture.
 If you also have a great collection, you’ll want the best company to ship your goods.
 There are numerous options available.
-My husband did the research on several companies (Asian Tigers, Crown Relocation, to name a few) and got them to assess and provide quotes.
+My husband did the research on several companies and got them to assess and provide quotes.
 When picking a relocation company, choose one that fits your budget and has a decent reputation.

 Fixing a shipment date is a close second to the medical records.
 From my own experience, I have understood that some companies try to combine shipments especially if the container is only half full.
 This can cause a delay to the arrival of your belongings which typically takes a month to a month and a half.
 And don’t forget to insure your shipment.